KennaB/CodePath-Week7/README.md

 Time spent: **5** hours spent in total

-> Objective: Find, analyze, recreate, and document **five vulnerabilities** affecting an old version of WordPress
+> Objective: Find, analyze, recreate, and document **three to five vulnerabilities** affecting an old version of WordPress

 ## Pentesting Report

-1. (Required) Vulnerability Name or ID
+1. Vulnerability Name or ID
   - [ ] Summary:
     - Vulnerability types:
     - Tested in version: